Jewish nose: History

-In Western non-Jewish literature and cinema
+In non-Jewish literature and cinema

 In The American Scene (1905), Henry James alluded to the stereotype in a description of the Jewish slums in New York City's Lower East Side by comparing Jews to a "sallow aquarium [with] innumerable fish, of over-developed proboscis".

 The Jewish nose stereotype was a common motif in the work of Thomas Mann, who described it as "too flat, fleshy, down-pressed".
 In his 1909 novel Royal Highness, for example, Mann invents a Jewish doctor, Sammet, whose nose is described as giving away his origins, being "too broad at the bottom".
-In The Great Gatsby (1925), F. Scott Fitzgerald's portrayal of the gangster Meyer Wolfsheim (also Wolfshiem) focused on his "expressive nose", a reference Fitzgerald later denied was antisemitic, despite privately expressing "bias toward Jews and ethnic others … into the 1930s".
-In The Sun Also Rises (1926), Ernest Hemingway's character Robert Cohn breaks his nose while boxing at Princeton University, an incident which "certainly improve[s] his nose."
-The alteration is symbolic of the perceived sacrifices required to fit in with a predominantly Anglo-Saxon peer group at a university with a strongly antisemitic atmosphere.
+In The Great Gatsby (1925), F. Scott Fitzgerald's portrayal of the gangster Meyer Wolfsheim (also Wolfshiem) focused on his "expressive nose", a reference Fitzgerald later denied was antisemitic, despite privately expressing "bias toward Jews and ethnic others ... into the 1930s".

-In Paul Thomas Anderson's 2021 film Licorice Pizza, the nose of leading role Alana Kane, played by Alana Haim, is mentioned by a casting director (Harriet Sansom Harris), who also emphasizes her sexiness and asks if she would play topless roles.
-In another scene, producer Jon Peters (Bradley Cooper) brags about Barbra Streisand being his girlfriend and subsequently demonstrates an interest in Alana - as do most other males in that film, most prominently leading role Gary Valentine (Cooper Hoffman).
-This has been commented as the film capturing "the moment when pop culture finally started to see Jewish women as beautiful".
+In Ernest Hemingway's The Sun Also Rises (1926), Robert Cohn breaks his nose while boxing at Princeton University and thereby "certainly improve[s]" it.
+Princeton, a place with a predominantly White Anglo-Saxon Protestant student body at the time, is also the first place where Cohn feels inferior and "race-conscious" for his Judaism, despite having attended and played football at a predominantly Christian military school prior.
+In the 1942 The Adventures of Tintin story The Shooting Star, the main antagonist is Blumenstein, a hook-nosed Jewish-American.
+In post-war editions the character's nose was smaller and his name changed to Bohlwinkel.

+In his 1970 treatise on Malay identity, The Malay Dilemma, Malaysian Prime Minister Mahathir Mohamad characterized Jews as being "hook-nosed".
+In 2018, when questioned about his characterization of Jews during a BBC HARDtalk interview, Mahathir stated, "They are hook-nosed.
+Many people called the Malays fat-nosed.
+We didn't object, we didn't go to war for that."

+In the 2022 film Everything Everywhere All at Once, the character of "Debbie the Dog Mom", portrayed by Jewish actress Jenny Slate, was originally credited as "Big Nose".
+The name was changed for the film's digital release after criticism because of its association with Jewish stereotypes and antisemitism.